-How to type on PDF files on Windows 10.
+How to type and write on PDF files on Windows 10.

 Adding text to PDFs can be a challenge, but there’s an easy solution.
 Find out how you can type on any PDF file on Windows 10.

-Imagine you’re working on your PC when you suddenly receive an urgent PDF form that you need to fill out.
-Unfortunately, Windows 10 doesn’t include the tools you need to write on PDFs as default.
+Imagine you’re working on your PC when you receive an urgent PDF form that you need to fill out, but Windows 10 doesn’t include the tools you need to write on PDFs as default.
 What should you do?